linuxdude42/mythtv/README.CMake.md

   The cmake builds are structured slightly different from the traditional make builds.
 The top level cmake is essentially a build orchestrator, building any libraries that are needed and then building mythtv and mythplugins.
+This means that building the embedded FFmpeg or exim2 are treated as the equivalent of building the mythtv directory or the mythplugins directory.
 After being built once, subsequent runs of cmake should pick up the libraries from the previous build and only build mythtv and mythplugins.

+  You will not need to run the traditional `configure` command when building with cmake.

 ## Prerequisites